allolib-s22/allolib-s22.github.io/_lab/lab01.md

 3. If you are brand new to git and github, review a few basic facts about git and github.com
     - detailed information [here](https://ucsb-cs156.github.io/topics/git_overview/)

-## Step 6: Finding your demo1- repo on GitHub
+## Step 6: Finding your <tt>{{page.prefix}}</tt> repo on GitHub

 Open a web browser and login to GitHub, then navigate to the course organization page, <{{page.course_org}}>.

-You should see that there is a private repo in this organization called `demo1-yourGithubId`, where `yourGithubId` is replaced with your GitHub id.
-This is the repo that you'll be using for this assignment.
+You should see that there is a private repo in this organization called
+<tt>{{page.prefix}}-cgaucho</tt> where `cgaucho` is your GitHub id

+That is the repo that you'll be using for this assignment.

 This is currently an empty repo.
 In the next step, we'll clone this empty repo into a directory on your local system.

 ## Step 7: Cloning the repo

-1. Login to your CSIL account,  create a `~/cs156` subdirectory, and change directory into it
+1. Create a directory somewhere on your machine for your work this quarter, and change directory into it.
+You might called it `allolib` for example, but the name is up to you.

    ```
    mkdir ~/allolib
    cd ~/allolib
    ```

-   (To be honest, you can actually use any directory you like; but we suggest this approach.
-We'll refer to `~/allolib` throughout the rest of the instructions for consistency.
+   (As mentioned above, you can actually use any directory you like; but we suggest this approach.
+We'll refer to `~/allolib` throughout the rest of the instructions for consistency.)

 2. Now, go to the `github.com` web page, and find your `demo1-userid` repo.
 The page should look something like this: